aman212yadav/PRACTICE/README.md

 # PRACTICE
-this section contains some basic and moderate Coding questions whose concept are used to solve various other tough problems.
+this section contains some basic and moderate Coding questions from HACKEREARTH,GEEKSFORGEEKS,CODECHEF AND SPOJ.